 What is the Debt Snowball?

 If you’re not familiar with the debt snowball, it is a debt payoff approach that has been popularized by Dave Ramsey.
-The approach involves paying off your debts from smallest to largest (in terms of the balance owed), without regards to the interest rates of the debts.
+The approach involves paying off your debts from smallest to largest (in terms of the balance owed), without regard to the interest rates of the debts.

 The logic behind the debt snowball is that you will gain motivation whenever you eliminate a debt, even if it’s a smaller debt.
 By attacking the smallest debt first, you’re able to get a quick win that will give you encouragement and motivation to keep moving forward.
 It gives you a positive mental outlook that helps to keep you on track and moving forward with your debt payoff.